Miphonya/ZahRu/README.md

 My vocation is to continue to develop ZahRu over time.

--   🏕 Dynamic backgrounds that change according to the mood of the day
+-   🏕 Dynamic backgrounds that change according to your mood of the day
 -   🌊 Fast & lightweight!
 -   🔎 Search bar (compatible with many search engines)
 -   👋 Greets you by your name